Who we are

 Who we might share your information with

-Any such companies are acting as approved data processors for National Museums Northern Ireland and we retain full responsibility for your personal data.
+Any data processors appointed by us are acting as approved data processors for National Museums Northern Ireland and we retain full responsibility for your personal data.
 Data processors will act only on our instructions.

 We are required to ensure any transfers of data will be done securely, in accordance with best practice, and in compliance with the General Data Protection Regulations 2018.